Meet Our Med-Peds Residents

 Natasha Dass, MD

 Natasha is originally from San Rafael, CA outside of San Francisco.
 Prior to medical school she worked as high school math teacher in San Jose.
 After teaching she worked in clinical research implementing educational interventions to improve cancer screening.
 She then went to Dell Medical School in Texas where she was active in mentoring students and in diversity, equity, and inclusion initiatives.
 Her academic interests include humanities in medicine and medical education.
-Outside the hospital, she loves playing with her dog Max and spending time with her fiancé who is a Penn internal medicine intern.
+Outside the hospital, she loves playing with her dog Max and spending time with her husband who is a Penn internal medicine resident.

 Erica Onwuegbuchu, MD